 The appropriate section of the Staff Disciplinary Policy and Procedure should be followed.
-The Headteacher and HR shall consider carefully who is informed of the suspension and investigation.
+The Head of School/ Headteacher and HR shall consider carefully who is informed of the suspension and investigation.
 The LADO and external investigating agencies should be consulted.